-- I. Our common welfare should come first; personal recovery depends on N,A. unity. - 2.
-For our Group purpose there is but one ultimate authority-a loving God as He may express Himself in our Group conscience; our leaders are but trusted servants, they do not govern. - 3.
+- 1. Our common welfare should come first; personal recovery depends on N.A. unity. - 2.
+For our group purpose there is but one ultimate authority-a loving God as He may express Himself in our group conscience.
+Our leaders are but trusted servants; they do not govern. - 3.
 The only requirement for membership is a desire to stop using. - 4.
-Each Group should be autonomous, except in matters affecting other Groups, or N.A., as a whole. - 5.
-Each Group has but one primary purpose-to carry the message to the addict who still suffers. - 6.
-An N.A.
-Group ought never endorse, finance, or lend the N.A. name to any related facility or outside enterprise, lest problems of money, property or prestige divert us from our primary purpose.
+Each group should be autonomous except in matters affecting other groups or N.A. as a whole. - 5.
+Each group has but one primary purpose-to carry the message to the addict who still suffers. - 6.
+An N.A. group ought never endorse, finance, or lend the N.A. name to any related facility or outside enterprise, lest problems of money, property or prestige divert us from our primary purpose.

-- 7. Every N.A.
-Group ought to be fully self-supporting, declining outside contributions. - 8.
-Narcotics Anonymous should remain forever non-professional, but our Service Centers may employ special workers. - N.A., as such, ought never to be organized; but we may create service boards or committees directly responsible to those they serve. - 10.
-N.A. has no opinion on outside issues; hence the N.A. name ought never to be drawn into public controversy. - 11.
+- 7. Every N.A. group ought to be fully self-supporting, declining outside contributions. - 8.
+Narcotics Anonymous should remain forever nonprofessional, but our service centers may employ special workers. - 9.
+N.A., as such, ought never be organized, but we may create service boards or committees directly responsible to those they serve. - 10.
+Narcotics Anonymous has no opinion on outside issues; hence the N.A. name ought never be drawn into public controversy. - 11.
 Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films. - 12.
 Anonymity is the spiritual foundation of all our Traditions, ever reminding us to place principles before personalities.

 Understanding these Traditions comes slowly over a period of time.
 We pick up information as we talk to members and visit various groups.
 It usually isn't until we get involved with service that someone points out that "personal recovery depends on N.A. unity," and that unity depends on how well we follow our Traditions.
-Because we hear about "suggested steps" and "no musts" so often, some of us make a mistake and assume that this applies to groups the way it applies to the individual.
+Because we hear about "suggested steps" and "no musts" so of ten, some of us make a mistake and assume that this applies to groups the way it applies to the individual.
 The Twelve Traditions of N.A. are not negotiable.
-They are the guidelines that keep our Fellowship alive and free.
+They are the guidelines that keep our fellowship alive and free.

 By following these guidelines in our dealings with others and society at large, we avoid many problems.
 That is not to say our Traditions eliminate them all.
-We still have to face difficulties as they arise: communication problems, differences of opinion, internal controversies, and troubles with individuals and groups outside the Fellowship.
+We still have to face difficulties as they arise: communication problems, differences of opinion, internal controversies, and troubles with individuals and groups outside the fellowship.
 However, when we apply these principles, we avoid some of the pitfalls.